wolfmanjm/kivy-smoothie-host/README.md

 See https://kivy.org/doc/stable/installation/installation-linux.html#using-wheels

-If that does not work then istall from source...
+If that does not work then install from source...

     sudo apt-get update
     sudo apt-get install libsdl2-dev libsdl2-image-dev \